Setting up Shopify Payments

 In response to regulations in different countries, you're required to provide information about you and your business.
 The information is collected to help identify merchants using Shopify Payments, including the beneficial owners of a particular corporate entity.
 The purpose of collecting this information is to comply with regulatory requirements designed to prevent money laundering, terrorist financing, and other financial crimes.

 As local rules and regulations evolve, Shopify and its partners might contact you to collect additional information about you and your business.
-These standard reviews can occur at anytime during the lifespan of your Shopify account.
+These standard reviews can occur at any time during the lifespan of your Shopify Payments account.

-The information that Shopify is required to collect differs from country to country, but typically includes documentation about the following:
+The information that Shopify is required to collect differs from country to country, but typically includes details about the following:

 Documents for identity and home address verification

 If your identity is unable to be verified using the information that you provided at the time of Shopify Payments sign-up, then you might be requested to provide additional documentation.
-To verify an individual on a Shopify Payments account, two separate documents are required:
+To verify an individual on a Shopify Payments account, two separate documents might be required:

 You can't use the same document to serve as both proof of identity and proof of home address.

-- Documents must be uploaded in full color.
-For example, black and white scans aren't accepted.
+• Documents must be uploaded in full color.
+Scans, photocopies, and black and white images aren't accepted.

-- both the front and back of a driver’s license or identity card
+• both the front and back of a driver’s license or identity card as separate images

-- Documents may be uploaded in .png or .jpg format.
-Photos and color scans are acceptable.
+• Documents may be uploaded in .png or .jpg format.

 Proof of home address documents require the following:

-- Documents must be clear and large enough to read.
+• Documents must be clear and large enough to read.
+No information can be redacted or covered.

-- Documents must be dated within the past six months.
+• Documents must be dated within the past three to six months, depending on the Shopify Payments requirements for your country.

 Documents for business verification